-Traditions of Ruling I
+USUL 219 Traditions of Ruling I Credit Hours: 3

 The course objective is to help students gain correct worshiping behaviors.
-It will also study the traditions of purification and prayer in terms of recounters and text, with special attention to the opinions of different fiqh.
+It will also study the traditions of purification and prayer in terms of recounters and text, with special attention to the opinions of different figh.

-Traditions of Ruling II
+USUL 222 Traditions of Ruling II Credit Hours: 2 OR 3